 - Optimal carb intake is really a matter of a person’s individual goals and personal preferences, as well as physiological factors like metabolism, overall health, genetics, etc.

-a person trains impacts the need for carbs:
+- How a person train impacts the need for carbs:

 - Trainees who follow low-carb diets in order to reduce body fat often need to carb-cycle to maximize performance in the gym.